donateko/scopos-webmail/docs/adr/0039-logic-for-opening-pdf-in-new-browser-tab.md

 ## Consequences

-- Different behaviors will be triggered depends on where user taps inside the attachment button on Twake Mail web
+- Different behaviors will be triggered depends on where user taps inside the attachment button on Mailbux web